-How Outplacement Can Minimise the Impact of “Survivor’s Guilt” in Remaining Employees
+How Outplacement Can Minimise The Impact Of “Survivor’s Guilt” In Remaining Employees

 When we consider the impact of job losses – such as recent redundancies or retrenchment arising from the COVID-19 pandemic – it’s natural to focus on those directly impacted by the cut-backs, i.e. those employees who have lost their jobs.